WaiYanMoeHein17/image-and-video-processing-web/README.md

 # FilmMaster & ImagePro - Professional Media Processing Suite

-A powerful web application that combines advanced image processing capabilities from Python with high-performance video processing from C, providing a professional interface for media manipulation.
+A web application that combines advanced image processing capabilities from Python with high-performance video processing from C, providing a professional interface for media manipulation.

+Also, this is a versatile repo where I just want to experiment with new technologies like WASM, C/C++ SIMD vectorisation, OpenMP, OpenCV and more.
+There isn't really a speific goal or coherency in the project, its just me trying out new things and layering them on top of each other hoping it works.
+Nothing was planned.

 ## Features

-### Image Processing (Python-based)
+### Image Processing (Python-based OpenCV)
 - **Brightness & Contrast**: Adaptive brightness adjustment, logarithmic/exponential transforms
 - **Noise Reduction**: Advanced denoising using Non-Local Means, salt & pepper noise removal
 - **Sharpening**: Multiple sharpening algorithms including Laplacian-based methods